 To align the table precisely, you will need a dial test indicator with a resolution and accuracy of at least 0.0005 inches, and a mount for the indicator that will slide smoothly in the miter slots.
 The mount should slide on the table on either smooth plastic glide plates or on ball bearing rollers.
 The mount should also include a lower rail or similar structure that fits relatively tightly in the miter slot, but not so tight as to prevent the mount from sliding.
-A sample mount is shown in Fig. 96.
+A sample mount is shown in Fig. 101.

-Begin by removing the table insert (see page 28), and installing a clean, high-quality blade or precision blank onto the arbor as described (see page 29).
+Begin by removing the table insert as described on page 28, and installing a clean, high-quality blade or precision blank onto the arbor as described on page 29.
 The blade should be flat and parallel to within 0.001 inch or less, and should not be coated with paint or similar materials that may affect the measurement.
 Attempting to align the table using a blade that is not very flat will cause similar inaccuracy in the alignment.